 Running this will show you that common words often map to single tokens, while less common words get split into pieces.
 This is important because it means token count does not scale linearly with word count.
 A rough rule of thumb: 1 token is approximately 0.75 words in English, or about 4 characters.

-A stop sequence is a string that, when generated by the model, causes it to stop immediately.
-The stop sequence itself is not included in the output.
+A stop sequence is a string that causes generation to stop when the model produces it.
+The stop sequence itself is usually not included in the returned text.

 You can specify up to 4 stop sequences per request (depending on the API).
 The model stops as soon as it generates any one of them.